Cutoff for mixtures of permuted Markov chains: reversible case: The entropic method: main arguments

 \subsection{Concentration of drift and entropy}

 The third and main property of nice trajectories consists in the concentration of an entropy-like quantity for the finite chain.
 To that end, we define weights as follows.

 Throughout the paper, we will use the letter $\tau$ for a variety of stopping times.
 It should be clear from the context what the notation refers to.
-If $x$ is an element or a set $\tau_x$ will generally denote the hitting time of $x$.
-If $l \geq 0$, $\tau_l$ will generally denote the time a certain distance $l$ is reached.
+If $x$ is an element or a set then $\tau_x$ will generally denote the hitting time of $x$.
+If $l \geq 0$ then $\tau_l$ will generally denote the time a certain length or distance $l$ is reached.
 For all $l \geq 0$, consider here

 and fix $R, L \geq 1$ for the rest of this section.
 Let